vmware-archive/isv-portal/docs/concourse.md

 pipeline that you can clone for your own tile.

 We have provided a [docker image](https://hub.docker.com/r/cfplatformeng/tile-generator/) to help you automate your tile creation tasks via concourse.
-To make use of this image, you will want to do he following:
+To make use of this image, you will want to do the following:

 1. Declare a concourse resource for the tile source in your pipeline.yml file: